spsforks/SCons-scons-wiki/DoxygenBuilder.md

 **Please use the Bazaar Mercurial branch above and not any of the codes below, which are left here just to preserve the historical record.**

+_Update: the links above are both dead - the email archive through Tigris is gone, as are any bitbucket repositories that are not git (Atlassian retired all the others).
+There is now a version of this, minimally forward-ported to Python 3, in the scons-contrib repository at https://github.com/scons/scons-contrib.
+The actual working status is somewhat unknown - we'd love to hear from anyone who has success (or failure) using that version._

 ## Usage